Francis (Frank) Leroy Foote

 When Foote retired in October 1975, he was honored for his many years of service in the BCT.
 His son, Charles, succeeded him.

-On July 11, 1987, Battle Creek alumni from across the nation gathered at the tabernacle to pay tribute to and honor the contribution Foote had made in music.
+He was living in Kalamazoo, Michigan, when he died on April 10, 1987, at age 72.
+BCT choir alumni from across the nation gathered at the tabernacle on July 11 to pay tribute to him and honor the contribution he had made in music.

 Source: The SDA Church Musicians' Guild Magazine, Music Ministry, July-September 1987; Obituary, Lake Union Herald, 2 June 1987, 15; 25 November 1975, 11; The Review and Herald, 19 June 1966, 2 (18).